gwisk/gradguide/README.md

     than help me, but I wrote a lot about the really important skills I learned from that experience and how those would help me in my future research.

+    Be your own salesperson.
+You have to sell what you've done to your audience (the adcom).
+So find an angle, and run with it.

 8. I'll give an example from one of my statements, since this all sounds super abstract.
 We'll dissect it and see what we can learn